-A research team in Boston was able to clearly distinguish those with Chronic Fatigue Syndrome (CFS) from both healthy and clinically depressed controls in a study performed earlier this year.
+A research team in Boston was able to clearly distinguish those with Chronic Fatigue Syndrome (CFS) from both healthy and clinically depressed controls in a study performed in 2011.
 The study, which utilized EEG spectral coherence data to identify brain variations in CFS patients, was performed by physicians from Harvard Medical School, Tufts Medical Center, Children’s Hospital Boston and Brigham and Women’s Hospital.

 The ability to distinguish CFS from depression has long been a challenge in the medical community.
 There is no single diagnostic test available and the “standard battery of tests” does not detect the unique biomarkers involved in this complex illness.
 Although a variety of advanced testing methods can be used for diagnosis relating to biological dysfunction in CFS patients, most practitioners are unfamiliar with the research.